tzyychin/Hadoop_3.0.3_on_Amazon_EC2/NameNode.md

 sudo reboot
 ```

-Before we proceed, it'd be nice if we have the other datanode(s) set up and ready for hdfs formatting because the logs will save us once we face unexpected errors.
+Before we proceed, I'd recommend that we have the rest of datanode(s) set up and ready for hdfs formatting because there are some useful imformation in the "logs" folder, which can help us resolve many unexpected issues.

-#### HDFS format
+#### HDFS format (only on namenode)
 ```
 HDFS namenode -format
 star-all.sh